 Inside the tunnel.
 It's not empty; this is how it always looks with vehicles kept far apart from each other.

 Chamonix, FranceI think one will always remember the first time they ate raclette, and even more so if the first time is in Chamonix.
 I certainly remember mine.
 We ate outside even, with that bright sun that one finds in ski resorts; a combination of thin air and reflection off white.
 Our stop in Chamonix wasn't long.
 Long enough for a drive around town, then a walk around town and through the casino, then a lunch of raclette.
 I have always loved good ski towns, and Chamonix fits that bill perfectly.
-No matter what time of year it is I have this feeling that the people in Chamonix will always be carrying skis over one shoulder and a baguette on the other.
+No matter what time of year it is I have this feeling that the people in Chamonix will always be carrying skis over one shoulder and a baguette in their hand.
 Favorite shop?
 The one that had the sign that said "Chamonissimo."
 Favorite view?
 A vintage era Mercedes, driving away below me on a road with a small bridge, with white craggy mountain in front of the car, and blue ski above.
 It was a real-life version of an old vintage ski poster; it should have said CHAMONIX across that blue sky.
 Oh... we did also have time for chocolate crepes before taking off in the car again.
 I loved Chamonix... love saying the name, and love the town.

 A wonderful mural on the side of a building in Chamonix.
 It depicts real people, and is difficult to believe it is paint.

 Eating outside in Chamonix.
 Sun and snow.